Congratulations to our 2015-2016 Girl Ambassadors!

 - Volunteer in support of an issue that matters to her

-Applications are due by September 23rd.
-Applicants will be notified of acceptance via email on September 30th, and must be able to attend the kickoff meeting on October 4th with a parent or guardian.
+Applications are due by October 14th at midnight.
+Applicants will be notified of acceptance via email.
 Special consideration may be given to those who submit their applications early.
 We can accept up to three students per high school, and a total of 20 students.
 Twelve high schools were represented last year.

 Want to learn more?
 You can: